 Train Town, Sonoma – Train Town’s 47-foot clock tower and station is modeled after Oakland’s 16th Street Depot and is where you can board the steam train for a 20-minute tour through 10 wooded acres to the miniature town of Lakeville, with buildings (chapel, school, jail, firehouse, saloon, etc.) scaled at one-half size.
 Vintage amusement rides, an arcade and various “track snacks” make for a family-friendly outing. (traintown.com)

 Cornerstone Gardens, Sonoma – This eclectic collection of shops, wineries and a gourmet cafe set amidst nine acres of garden installations is conveniently located at the southern gateway to Wine Country.
-The gardens, created by many of the world’s leading landscape architects, are almost worth a stop.
+The gardens, created by many of the world’s leading landscape architects, are definitely worth a stop.
 Most photography enthusiasts quite enjoy their visit here.
 There used to be a fun Big Blue Chair here that provided a fun photo opportunity — which later morphed into a Big Orange Chair — but it’s now closed. (cornerstonegardens.com)

-Infineon Raceway, near Sonoma – Formerly known as Sears Point Raceway, this is a great place to enjoy NASCAR, IndyCar and superbike races. (infineonraceway)
+Sonoma Raceway, near Sonoma – Formerly known as Sears Point Raceway and then Infineon Raceway, this is a great place to enjoy NASCAR, IndyCar and superbike races. (sonomaraceway.com)